 A crowd of curious individuals gathers around the transparent 14-foot-long ‘’culinary instrument’’ in a restaurant called creator in San Francisco’s SoMa neighborhood.
+The restaurant realizes the dream of a former Santa Barbara student who moved to San Francisco.

 It would sound unrealistic to get robot-made burgers in the past, right?